aecom-kr/aecom-kr.github.io/README.md

 # AECOM-KR

-This is Korean network in Albert Einstein College Of Medicine.
+This is Korean network in Albert Einstein College of Medicine.
 Any questions, please contact aecom.kr@gmail.com